 External Points of Sale

-One of the most dominant AI use cases in the eCommerce industry is extending the convenience of online shopping from the website to popular messaging apps.
+One of the most dominant Conversational AI use cases in eCommerce is extending the convenience of online shopping from the website to popular messaging apps.
 Each chatbot can be designed to be a Point of Sale (PoS) in itself where consumers can complete the entire customer journey by having the ability to checkout without ever leaving the Messenger or any other chatbot window.

 The value of this is especially evident in relatively low-cost and low-risk product categories such as pantry, take-out, groceries, clothing, etc. where the average cart value is low and thus consumers feel more comfortable in making purchases through chatbots.
 Chatbots can also be used for upselling and cross-selling as they can recommend products in a conversational manner with a brief explanation too.

-Additionally, almost every eCommerce store has a dedicated mobile application but many consumers don’t like the clutter of having dozens of eCommerce apps on their smartphones.
-As a result, chatbots have become a more attractive and viable shopping platform.
+Additionally, almost every eCommerce store has a dedicated mobile application but many consumers don’t like the clutter of having dozens of apps on their smartphones.
+As a result, eCommerce chatbots have become a more attractive and viable shopping platform.

 After Sales Service Bots

-As we said at the beginning of the article, customer service was one of the first chatbot use cases in eCommerce and it continues to be a major AI use case in 2021 as well.
+As we said at the beginning of the article, customer service was one of the first conversational AI use cases in eCommerce and it continues to be a major AI use case in 2021 as well.
 After Sales Service is a major determining factor in repeated sales and customer retention.
 Consumers want immediate response and the vast majority of the time, their queries can be answered by a chatbot based on conversational AI.

 There are other benefits to using chatbots for customer service as well including: